Jump to section

 What is a manufacturing dashboard?

-With production dashboards, you don’t have to spend time gathering and analyzing production data.
+By digitizing your production dashboards, you don’t have to spend time gathering and analyzing production data.
 It’s all there for you right when you need it.

-In this post, we’ll introduce you to a number of different manufacturing dashboard examples.
+Below, we’ll introduce you to a number of different manufacturing dashboard examples.
 We’ll walk you through:

 - The kinds of manufacturing data they’re displaying